 This accident put me back in the market for a vehicle.
 So this time I decided to try USAA’s car buying service.
-Since I’m driving my Marine’s car (who is overseas) for a few months, I could take my time to find the best deal.
+Since we had an extra car at home, I could take my time to find the best deal.
 The car buying service told me the price, the discount, gave me free access to a CarFax report, showed me a chart of similar cars purchased in my area to indicate an average, good, or great deal, and more.
 I compared the prices I saw on the site to Kelley Blue Book and did all my research.
 Then I followed the same three steps we teach in our Heroes at Home Financial Events.

 Step One: Negotiate Price First

 Negotiate the price of the car at a dealership apart from the value of the trade-in.
 Tell the salesperson you want to determine the price of the car without the trade-in.
 The reason you want to do this is because salespeople will often give you far more for your trade than you expected—thus hooking you on the deal.
 However, this higher-value-for-the-trade-in shtick can be part of the technique they use to get you to purchase the car.
 If a higher value is given to the trade, then they will give a lower discount on the price of the vehicle, because all the discounting went into the value of the trade.